Zverik/ideas/route_plugin/index.md

 ---
 layout: default
-title: Route Editor Plugin
+title: JOSM Route Editing Plugin
 ---

-# JOSM Route Editor Plugin

 The current relation editing is too generic, and there should be a plugin specifically for editing public transport relations.
 The complexness of the schema is the main reason why there are so few of those relations, and they are easy to break.